 BUSINESS CLASS SERVICES

-There may be only a few remaining duties in the office of Secretary of State, but they are important.
-Amy wants to modernize the office by implementing fast, secure, electronic processes and providing responsive customer service.
+Only a few duties remain in the office of Secretary of State such authentication of documents for international adoptions or court, but they are important.
+I want to modernize the office by implementing fast, secure, electronic processes and providing real customer service.

 ASSET TO BCPL

-As your Secretary of State, Amy would serve on the 3-member Board of Commissioners of Public Lands (BCPL) which oversees more than $1.4 billion in Trust Fund assets and 76,000 acres of School Trust Lands.
-Amy will work to maximize BCPL assets so they benefit Wisconsin for years to come.
+As one of three commissioners on the Board of Commissioners of Public Lands (BCPL), I will work to protect and maximize the $1.4 billion in Trust Fund assets and 76,000 acres of School Trust Lands so they benefit Wisconsin for years to come.

 You have spoken about the need for integrity in the Wisconsin elections process and the need to restore voter confidence.